ConnorMinielly/dnd-interview-gatsby/README.md

 The Letter of Acquisition:
 https://letter-of-acquisition.netlify.com/

 DM's Note: Let me know when you've submitted this as i didn't build in and email notification cause... i didn't wanna.
 Answer as much or as little as you like.
 The only required fields are the first three (name, class, race/description).
 If you have any issues message me, I recommend writing your answers in a different spot that you can save to ensure you don't loose them to my shoddy programming.
+Also this is not mobile friendly!
+Sorry!